Dentalium/Trail-of-AgRenSeq/README.md

 ![map](images/map-combine.png)

 For phylogenetic analysis, a p-distance matrix was calculated and a UPGMA tree was built with `MEGA11`.
 On-line tool iTOL was used for tree annotation and modification.
+Colour of the branches distinguishes *Ae. tauschii* ssp. *stragulata* (cyan), *Ae. tauschii* ssp. *tauschii* (magenta) and intermediate (green).
 Coloured rings shows phenotype score coresponding to different *Pst* races.
 Magenta means -2 (susceptiable) and green means 2 (resistant).
 The blue ring on the inside represents samples used for phenotyping and association analysis.

 ![tree](images/tree.png)